International Student Homestay Charter

 Introduction

-At the Irish College of English we believe that the host family experience should be one of the highlights of your stay with us and to this end, we encourage all students, adults and juniors alike, to make the most of this fantastic opportunity.
+At the Irish College of English, we believe that the homestay experience should be one of the highlights of your stay with us and to this end, we encourage all students, adults and juniors alike, to make the most of this fantastic opportunity.
 You may be experiencing the Irish culture for the first time and should be prepared to experience and embrace routines, meals and customs different to what you are accustomed to.

 Important numbers:

-It is important to remember that home stay accommodation is not the same as staying in a guest house or hotel, it is a stay with a friendly, welcoming family where students are treated as members of the family and will have the opportunity to speak English and interact with an Irish family.
-The aim is for students to join in family life as much as possible and improve their English by using it in real life situations.
-Students should in turn behave with respect and courtesy to the host family and abide by house rules.
-Most host families have their own house rules which they will tell students at the beginning of their stay, these rules will include information on the use of the kitchen, bathroom, laundry etc. Students are expected to fit into the normal household routine.
-We have a range of different homestays and different family dynamics including families young and old, with and without children and also single women of all ages.
+It is important to remember that home stay accommodation is not the same as staying in a guest house or hotel, it is a stay in a friendly, welcoming home where students are treated as members of the household and will have the opportunity to speak English and interact with an Irish household.
+The aim is for students to join in home life as much as possible and improve their English by using it in real life situations.
+Students should in turn behave with respect and courtesy to the host and abide by house rules.
+Most homestays have their own house rules which they will tell students at the beginning of their stay, these rules will include information on the use of the kitchen, bathroom, laundry etc. Students are expected to fit into the normal household routine.
+We have a range of different homestays and different household dynamics including households young and old, with and without children and also single women of all ages.

-Students are placed in carefully selected families from our locality who have all been visited and vetted by a member of ICE prior to hosting students.
+Students are placed in carefully selected homestays from our locality who have all been visited and vetted by a member of ICE prior to hosting students.
 We also operate a continuous assessment through written feedback forms which all students complete prior to departing.
-All our host families are also invited to take part in the official Garda Vetting process which is organized through our school.
+All our homestay hosts complete the official Garda Vetting process which is organised through our school.

 Arrival and Departure:

-If you are part of a group, you will be met at the airport by a member of our staff and brought to a pickup point where you will be collected by your host family.
-Individuals who have requested a transfer will be met by a staff member and dropped to your families.
+If you are part of a group, you will be met at the airport by a member of our staff and brought to a pickup point where you will be collected by your host.
+Individuals who have requested a transfer will be met by a staff member and dropped to their homestay.

 Going to and from School:

-• Your family will help you get to school on your first morning, after that, students should make their own way to and from school.
+• Your host will help you get to school on your first morning, after that, students should make their own way to and from school.

 Meals

-• Meals are provided by the host family in accordance with normal family life and household routine.
-Should you have any dietary issues or allergies, it is imperative that we are informed prior to your arrival.
-Please refer to our waiver below.
+• Meals are provided by the host in accordance with the normal household routine.
+Should you have any dietary issues or allergies, it is imperative that we are informed prior to your arrival and we will assess if we can cater for your needs.
 You should also be aware that meal times and food in Ireland may differ from your home country so you should take the opportunity to embrace the cultural differences.
-Do tell your family if there is any food that you dislike in particular.
+Do tell your host if there is any food that you dislike in particular.

 • Continental breakfast (cereal, toast, juice, tea/coffee).